achasveachas/compatibility-list-api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on [GitHub](https://github.com/achasveachas/compatibility-list-api) or by email to [ykalmenson@fidelitypayment.com](mailto:ykalmenson@fidelitypayment.com).
+Bug reports and pull requests are welcome on [GitHub](https://github.com/achasveachas/compatibility-list-api) or by email to [contact@yechiel.me](mailto:contact@yechiel.me).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License